dariusmehri/Risk-Screening-Tool-to-Predict-Accidents-at-Construction-Sites/README.md

 Buildings with accidents pior to 2017: Yes = 1, No = 0

-The python program is run daily and it automatically calculates the risk for each building and results are presented in a D3 spatial map.
+The Python program is run daily and it automatically calculates the risk for each building and results are presented in a D3 spatial map.